enguerrand/docplaice/README.md

 ## Description
 Docplaice is a webservice written in python that dynamically renders markdown files as html.

+If you want to take a look at Docplaice in action feel free to visit [my own installation](https://wiki.rochefort.de).

 It is based on the [Flask](https://palletsprojects.com/p/flask/) web framework.

 ## License